Autism and Testosterone: Separating Fact from Fiction

 Several studies have investigated the relationship between testosterone levels and autism spectrum disorder (ASD).
 Previous research has reported elevated postnatal testosterone levels in children and women with ASD, but not in men.
 Some studies have also found significantly higher testosterone concentrations in boys and girls with ASD compared to controls.

 However, it is important to note that not all studies have observed a relationship between testosterone and autistic traits in men.
 For example, a study conducted on undergraduate males with varying levels of autistic traits found no significant differences in testosterone concentrations across the groups.
-These findings suggest that there may not be an association between testosterone levels and autistic traits in neurotypical men.
+These findings suggest that there may not be an association between testosterone levels and autism traits in neurotypical men.

 Correlation vs. Causation: Exploring the Link